ucb-art/bag3_skywater130_workspace/README.md

 ## Caveats

-SkyWater130, like most planar technologies, *does not* produce LVS-clean BAG schematics.
-*Templates* are still designed in Virtuoso schematics, but their *generated output* is relevant only in netlist form.
-Note each of the runs in [scripts/test.sh](scripts/test.sh) uses BAG's `-raw` option to directly produce GDS.
-Attempts to use generated Virtuoso schematics will typically produce (intractable) LVS errors.

 If you would like to use abstract generation, there are a few issues to be aware of.
 More details available of the issues surrounding abstract generation and additional setup instructions in [the tech plugin abstract setup README.](skywater130/abstract_setup/README.md)